NuvanaClub/Source-Code/DEPLOYMENT_GUIDE.md

 **Made with ❤️ by VoxHash**

-*Weed Wiki - Legal-first cannabis education platform!* 🌿✨
+*Nuvana Club - Legal-first cannabis education platform!* 🌿✨